Key Cutter Dimensions

 UC = up cut, 1/8" cutting diameter, 1/2" cutting flute length endmill

-When cutting finer detail the 1/8" cutter works excellently.
-The flute length limits the total cut depth to 1/2", once again, when cutting wood select a spindle speed of 5-6.
+When cutting finer detail work, the 1/8" cutter works excellently.
+The flute length limits the total cut depth to 1/2".
+When cutting wood with this cutter, start with a spindle speed of 5-6 and adjust as necessary.

 V60 .
 1/4 .
 1/4

 For engraving, the V bit performs admirably in a range of materials.
 Very fine lines can be achieved with shallow cutting depths.
-We run these cutters on a spindle speed of 3.
+When cutting wood with this cutter, start with a spindle speed of 3 and adjust as necessary.

-Heat is the biggest cause of cutter edge degradation, outside of cutting highly abrasive or hard materials. anything that can be done to reduce heat buildup will help cutters maintain an edge for a long time.
+Heat is the biggest cause of cutter edge degradation.
+Anything that can be done to reduce the build-up of heat on your cutter will help them maintain a sharper edge for a longer time.

-- Do not linger: with the cutter plunged and spinning, It is easy to get side tracked adjusting offsets in the UI with the cutter plunged and the unit stationary.
-Always retract the cutter, even if you only plan on stopping for a few seconds.
-This prevents heat buildup and cutter edge deterioration.
+- Do not linger: It is easy to get side-tracked adjusting offsets in the UI with the cutter plunged and the unit stationary.
+Always retract the cutter when not actively cutting, even if you only plan on stopping for a few seconds.
+This prevents heat build-up and cutter edge deterioration.

-- Don't set spindle RPM higher than needed: The sound of a properly loaded cutter will become a second nature over time (we will post a video).
-A good rule of thumb is to set the cutter at the slowest speed that still produces a good cut experience and quality cuts.
-Excessive spindle RPM will rub, generating heat, burning / melting the material being cut and degrading the cutter.
+- Don't set spindle RPM higher than needed: The sound of a properly loaded cutter will become music to your ears after you've used Origin for a while.
+A good rule of thumb is to set the spindle at the slowest speed that still produces a good cut experience and quality cuts.
+Excessive spindle RPM will rub, generating heat, burning or melting of the worksurface and cutter edge deterioration.

-- Clean cutters: resin / sap and adhesive buildup generate more friction accelerating edge degradation, take a moment to clean cutters with a small brass brush, citrus cleaner and a rag.
+- Clean your cutters: Resin, sap, and adhesives generate more friction if they are allowed to accumulate on your cutter.
+In turn, this friction can accelerate edge degradation.
+Take a moment to clean your cutters with a small brass brush, citrus cleaner and a rag.

-- Clean the collet: material build up inside a collet reduces the clamping effectiveness of the collet, and can result in a misaligned cutter, introducing "runout" ultimately reducing cut quality.
+- Clean the collet: Material build-up inside a collet reduces the clamping effectiveness of the collet.
+This can result in a misaligned cutter, introducing "runout" ultimately reducing cut quality.
 Be sure to regularly inspect and clean the collet.

 Cutter flute geometry:

-- Up Spiral: The standard geometry used with Origin, draws chips up out of the cut panel and pulls Origin down against the surface, offering a smooth predictable user experience. leaves a little fuzz on the top edge of cuts in good ply ( easily removed with a tough up with fine sand paper.)
+- Up Spiral: This is the standard cutter geometry used with Origin.
+It draws chips up out of the cut panel and pulls Origin down against the surface.
+This creates a smooth and predictable user experience.
+This geometry can leave a little fuzz on the top edge of cuts in good ply but this fuzz is easily removed with a quick rough-up with fine grit sandpaper.)

-- Down Spiral: Pushes chips into the cut, resulting in worse chip extraction, Down cutters also push Origin away from the cutting surface resulting in a jerkier cutting experience.
+- Down Spiral: This geometry pushes chips into the cut, resulting in poorer chip and dust extraction.
+Down spiral cutters also push Origin away from the cutting surface, resulting in a jerkier cutting experience.

-- Compression Spiral: combines Up and Down cutting to achieve clean cuts on the top and the bottom of the panel.
-Good for cutting material with delicate top and bottom surfaces (i.e. laminate plywood, melamine, etc.).
+- Compression Spiral: This geometry combines Up and Down cutting spirals to achieve clean cuts on the top and the bottom of the worksurface.
+These cutters are ideal for cutting material with delicate top and bottom surfaces (i.e. laminate plywood, melamine, etc.).

-- Straight Flute: Not good at extracting chips, they are commonly used on table routers where plunging into material is less common.
-Many straight flute bits are not capable of plunge cutting - we don't recommend using these with Origin.
+- Straight Flute: This geometry is not conducive to good chip extraction.
+These cutters are typically used on table routers where plunging into material is less common.
+Many straight flute bits are not capable of plunge cutting; we don't recommend using these cutters with Origin.
 Straight cutters often include carbide inserts, making them suitable for grinding into custom profiles ( round over cutters, keyhole cutters, dovetail cutters etc).

 - Burr: Regularly used for cutting composite materials, burrs are ground with many small flutes resembling a file.